boydx/sun-and-hill/README.md

 ![Sun & hill: topographic methods](https://geography.as.uky.edu/system/files/inline-images/sunandhill.png)

-Boyd is a Senior Lecturer of Mapping and GIS at the University of Kentucky Department of Geography with a research focus in topographic visualization, terrain analysis, and trail mapping.
-He has 15+ years of creative teaching and course development and 25+ years of cartographic design and map publishing experience.
+Boyd is a Senior Lecturer of Mapping and GIS at the University of Kentucky Department of Geography with a research focus on topographic visualization, terrain analysis, and trail mapping.
+He has over 15 years of experience in creative teaching and course development, as well as over 25 years of experience in cartographic design and map publishing.

 ## Sources